on Alcohol and Other Drugs

 of a drug treatment program; community service; and ineligibility to

 Georgia law prohibits the purchase or possession of alcohol by a person

 under the age of 21, or the furnishing of alcohol to such a person.

 Driving under the influence of alcohol or other drugs also is illegal.
 It is

 against Georgia law, under certain circumstances, to walk or be upon

 a roadway while under the influence of alcohol or other drugs.
-The punishment for these offenses may include imprisonment, payment of a
+The punishment for these offenses may include imprisonment,

-fine, mandatory treatment and education programs, community service,
+fines, mandatory treatment and education programs, community service,

 and mandatory loss of one’s driver’s license.